Evidence Behindthe App

 Kriakous, S. A., Elliott, K. A., Lamers, C., & Owen, R. (2021).
 The effectiveness of mindfulness-based stress reduction on the psychological functioning of healthcare professionals: A systematic review.
 Mindfulness, 12, 1-28.View Study (Springer)

 Shapiro, et al. (2020).
-Ten‑minute guided cognitive reappraisal reduces stress in medical trainees.
+Ten minute guided reframing reduces stress in medical trainees.
 Frontiers in Psychology.View Study

 Vitalk RCT.
 (2024).
 Chatbot intervention for mental health among health workers in Malawi: 8-week randomized controlled trial.
 PLOS ONE.View Study (PLOS)